50gramx/eapp-hybrid-dart/fifty_gramx/lib/community/apps/gramx/seventy/README.md

 # seventy

-contains the ethos apps for community with codes from 70 to 79
+contains the ethos apps for community with code 70

 ## Folders and some descriptions

-- zero
+- ethos
-    - folder which contains the ethos apps for 70GMx community
+    - folder which contains the ethos apps for "Ethos" Organisation